 Nonetheless, the United States should still be considered the world’s intellectual property giant.
 The national patent office of the United States still has the most patents in force of any country, numbering over three million in 2019.
 Furthermore, the United States provides the best environment for intellectual property according to the GPIC Intellectual Property Index.

 The competitive and complex realm of international intellectual property can be divided into three main categories; patents, trademarks, and industrial design.
-Each of these classifications provides difference degrees of exclusivity in regards to the rights of use in question.
+Each of these classifications provides different degrees of exclusivity in regards to the rights of use in question.
 Patents are the most traditional section of intellectual property.
 They provide the owner with the production rights to a technology that claims to solve a certain problem.
 The owner of the patent in question need not be the inventor, with innovation being a valuable commodity in the modern global economy.

 Technological innovations are not the only element of a successful product that companies seek to protect through intellectual property.
 Trademarks seek to protect marketing rights such as logos, slogans and words that are attached to their company or product.
-Although the United States still led the way in terms of the number of international trademark applications in 2016, Germany was a very close second.
+Although the United States still led the way in terms of the number of international trademark applications in 2019, Germany was a close second.